There are many ways to find the right service for you.

 Your new balance will be displayed, which includes the added auto recharge amount minus the fare deducted for your current journey.

-When you first set up auto recharge the selected auto recharge value will be added to your Metrocard at your next validation, regardless of your current balance.
-This is a system requirement to verify that the nominated credit card is linked to the auto recharge.
+When you first set up auto recharge the selected auto recharge value will be added when you next validate your card onboard, regardless of your current balance.
+This is to verify that your credit card is linked to the auto recharge.

-Once auto recharge is set up it will then be triggered every time the balance drops below the threshold amount.
+Auto recharge will then be triggered every time the balance drops below the threshold amount.

 Your Metrocard must be registered and protected to set up auto recharge.